LauraKirby/type_inference/notes/ti-introduction.md

 downcastAndPrint(myPlants)
 ```

-Swift's type inference system makes our source code more readable and compact by decreasing the need to write repetitive type identifiers.
+Swift's type inference system makes our source code readable and compact by decreasing the need to write repetitive type identifiers.
 Type inference plays a key role in the functionality of placeholder parameters, which permit the reusability of generic functions with different argument types.
-Type inference and type annotation can be used together to make our source flexible and more dynamic by permitting various types and type casting others.
+Type inference and type annotation can be used together to make our source code flexible and dynamic by permitting various types and downcasting others.